-Mindy Hart is excited to join the Honors College as the Recruitment Manager.
+Mindy Hart is excited to join the Honors College as the Assistant Director of Recruitment and Admissions.
 She is a proud Purdue alumna who earned her BS in Health Education with a Minor in Computer Education and also her MS Ed in School Administration.
 Mindy has considerable knowledge of many areas across campus, having held positions in Computer Science, Engineering, Purdue Polytechnic and Recreational Sports.
 Mindy also spent 7 years as a high school teacher, teaching and coaching a variety of subjects and activities.
 Mindy is a fan of baseball, 80s movies, gummi bears, and laughing.

 Tracy is a Lafayette native who joined the Honors College in 2006 when it was the University Honors Program.
 In her role as Administrative Assistant for the Honors College, she performs general day to day office duties as well as serving as the Honors College Schedule Deputy for HONR courses.
 Additionally, she serves as the department computing liaison to ITAP and the liaison to the Office of International Students and Scholars.
 She enjoys spending time with her family and friends when she is away from the office.